Epistematica/dhiqar-knowledgebase/README.rst

 README
 ======

-This folder contains the oucomes of the research project **Dhi Qar Knowledge Base**, performed in 2007-2008 by Epistematica.
+This folder contains the outcomes of the research project **Dhi Qar Knowledge Base**, performed in 2007-2008 by Epistematica.

 Documentation is available on the `Read The Docs <http://dhiqar-knowledgebase.readthedocs.io/en/latest/>`__ site.